-Dentures are tooth replacement appliances that are used when a person is missing most, or all, of their natural teeth.
-This could be the result of an injury, declining oral health, untreated gum disease, or severe tooth decay.
-Dentures are a great way to still enjoy the benefits that come with healthy and natural teeth, such as chewing with ease.
+Dentures are used when a person is missing all or most of their natural teeth.
+This could be the result of an injury or declining oral health.
+Dentures are a great way to still enjoy the benefits that come with healthy and natural teeth like chewing with ease.
 They are easy to use and offer a fast and effective solution to overcoming severe tooth loss.

 How do I clean dentures?

 Traditional removable dentures require proper care to keep them clean, free from stains and looking great.
 Below are some cleaning steps and things to avoid when using traditional dentures: